cahlan/youth-gospel-study-curriculum/weeks/week-2.md

 ### Reflection Questions

+Why was agency important to Father's plan?
+How does Adam and Eve's choice affect me now?
+In what ways does my experience mirror Adam or Eve's?

 ### Study

 2 Nephi 2; Moses 2:26–31; Moses 3:15–17; Moses 5:11; Alma 12:22-34; Moses 4; Genesis 3